-Cow’s milk and soy are the most common FPIES triggers, but ANY foods can cause an FPIES reaction (even ones that aren’t typically considered to be allergens like rice and oats).
+Cow milk and soy are the most common FPIES triggers, but ANY foods can cause an FPIES reaction (even ones that aren’t common allergens, like rice and oats).

 Common Symptoms of FPIES

 Most FPIES reactions happen when a child is very young – just a few weeks or months old.
-Often it happens when the first formulas or solid foods are introduced (breastmilk doesn’t usually cause an FPIES reaction, even if the mother has eaten a trigger food).
+If often happens when starting the first formulas or solid foods.
+(Breast milk doesn’t usually cause an FPIES reaction, even if the mother has eaten a trigger food).

 Diagnosing and Treating FPIES